 Common uses: Guitar and bass cabs, drum overheads, acoustic guitar, vocals, piano, horns

 The AKG P420 is a surprisingly quality and versatile mic for the price, with a ton of features that cannot be overlooked.
-Three switchable polar patterns – cardioid, figure eight and omni – plus a 20dB pad, a 300Hz bass roll-off switch and a earsplittingly-high SPL of 155dB, this mic can be used for a ton of different things in your studio, including miking amps, recording very loud singers, drum overheads, and normal condenser applications like soft vocal and acoustic instrumentation.
+Three switchable pickup patterns – cardioid, figure eight and omni – plus a 20dB pad, a 300Hz bass roll-off switch and a earsplittingly-high SPL of 155dB, this mic can be used for a ton of different things in your studio, including miking amps, recording very loud singers, drum overheads, and normal condenser applications like soft vocal and acoustic instrumentation.
+Comes with a high quality shock mount for reducing vibrations.
 At under $200 it’s hard to beat in terms of value and usability.

 Shure BETA 52A

 For bringing out that low-end thump in your rhythm section, the Shure Beta 52A is a solid choice.
 Its frequency response is specifically tuned for enhanced proximity effect below 1kHz, making it perfect when stuck inside a kick drum or close-miked on a bass cab.
 Rugged Shure construction for a lifetime of use.

 Common uses: Guitar and bass cabs, snare, toms, horns